tmfg/digitraffic/_posts/2018-11-26-t-loik-outage-en.md

 A planned server maintenance break occurs on tuesday 27th of November at 10 AM - 1 PM (EET).

-Datex2 traffic disorders, road works and weight restrictions may not be up to date during this period.
+Datex II traffic disorders, road works and weight restrictions may not be up to date during this period.
 We apologize for any inconvenience.